mxro/maxrohde-web/content/posts/2012/2012-03-16-gwt-a-widget-that-has-an-existing-parent-widget-may-not-be-added-to-the-detach-list/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'GWT: ‘A widget that has an existing parent widget may not be added to the detach list’'
+date: '2012-03-16'
 categories:
-- java
+  - 'java'
-date: "2012-03-16"
-title: 'GWT: ‘A widget that has an existing parent widget may not be added to the detach list’'
 ---

 ## Problem